bkhablenko/pizza-toppings/README.md

 ## Missing features

 - [ ] Authorize endpoint access with OAuth 2
+- [ ] Include trace ID as a response header
 - [ ] Build the app and run tests with Docker Compose
 - [ ] Implement an end-to-end test suite